 lan Kowalick has qualifications in science, engineering, economics, and finance.
 Ian has worked in technical and project consulting, economic and business analysis for resource companies, banking, and investment.
-From 1995 to 2000, he held the most senior management position in the South Australian public sector, and is currently the Chairman of the South Australian Forestry Corporation Board.
-Ian is a board member of the Northern Territory Power and Water Corporation.
+From 1995 to 2000, he held the most senior management position in the South Australian public sector.
+Ian was previously the Chairman of the South Australian Forestry Corporation Board and board member of the Northern Territory Power and Water Corporation.